spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-services/oryx-building-services.md

+---
-# Building Services with Oryx
+title: Building Services with Oryx

-This tutorial will guide you through the process of building services with the Oryx framework.
+description: This tutorial will guide you through the process of building services with the Oryx framework.
 We'll leverage Oryx's dependency injection (DI) mechanism, HttpService and Query.
+---

 ## Introduction